 Wickelgren and Bingham (2004) showed that people can use the information present in the speed profile of an event to recognize the same event when viewed from different perspectives.
 Participants viewed an object oscillating along a straight path in a frontoparallel plane with one of five different speed profiles and identified which event they were viewing.
-Then, the same events were viewed from a perspective looking along the straight path extending away in depth so that the object moved towards and away from the observer.
+The same events were then viewed from the perspective of the straight path extending away in depth, so that the object moved toward and away from the observer.
 The perspective change incurred large perspective distortions in the trajectory forms.
-At the same time, the optical variables changed from rigid image translation to nonrigid image expansion and contraction.
-(Note: Johansson (1950) referred to these as common and relative motion components, respectively.)
+At the same time, the optical variables changed from rigid image translation to nonrigid image expansion and contraction; note that Johansson (1950) referred to these as common and relative motion components, respectively.
 Participants continued to be able to recognize the events despite these changes.
-When the path of motion was viewed from an oblique angle, the perspective distortions were carried simultaneously by both optical variables, that is, image translation and expansion/contraction and the events were still recognized.
-Thus, human observers are able to detect speed profiles and use them to recognize events despite projective distortions that can occur with changes in 3D perspective.
+When the path of motion was viewed from an oblique angle, the perspective distortions were carried simultaneously by both optical variables-that is, image translation and expansion/contraction-and the events were still recognized.
+Thus, human observers are able to detect speed profiles and use them to recognize events, despite projective distortions that can occur with changes in 3-D perspective.